matfire/TorVision/README.md

 - [ ] drag and drop a torrent file to skip fetching metadata
 - [ ] testing
-- [ ] refactoring using react hooks instead of classes
+- [x] refactoring using react hooks instead of classes
 - [ ] better component separations
+- [ ] caching system (not having to download the same torrent twice in the same session)

 ## Want to help?
 Found a mistake? have a suggestion?